Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 Double-height spaces are great for bringing light down from the floors above.
 This conversion project is by Robert Dye Architects, built by Peake Projects

 The only way to get this right is to involve a professional waterproofing specialist right from the earliest design stages – certainly well before you get on site.
-The floor will also need to be sealed and tanked, too.
-“Waterproofing is a crucial element and is very costly to fix if it’s not right in the first instance,” says Katerina.
+The basement conversion’s floor will also need to be sealed and tanked, too.
+“Waterproofing is a crucial element for basement conversions and is very costly to fix if it’s not right in the first instance,” says Katerina.

 4. Underpin Your Home for Lasting Success